With Clinton lawyer charged, the Russiagate scam is now indicted

 The FBI's investigation of the Alfa Bank theory proved to be just as fruitless as every other of the fabricated Trump-Russia conspiracy theories chased by US intelligence officials, Congressional committees and media outlets for more than three years.
 But Sussmann's effort ultimately served its purpose.
 The FBI meeting gave journalists a news hook to publish the Alfa Bank allegations just days before the November 2016 election.
 (Weeks later, the DNC-funded Steele dossier would see a similar entry into public consciousness: after sitting on the salacious dossier for months, the US media was given a news hook to publish it when then-FBI Director Jim Comey – in concert with other intelligence officials – went to Trump Tower and briefed then-President-elect Trump about the alleged "pee tape.")

 On October 31st, Slate's Franklin Foer, as well as Eric Lichtblau and Steven Lee Myers the New York Times, published stories about the Trump-Alfa Bank "secret channel."
-The Times' story revealed that Trump campaign associates, as well as the Alfa Bank theory, was the subject of an FBI investigation.
-The Clinton campaign immediately promoted the story as part of its public campaign to portray Trump as a Kremlin stooge.
+The Times revealed that Trump campaign associates, as well as the Alfa Bank theory, were the subject of an FBI investigation.
+The Clinton campaign immediately promoted the news as part of its public campaign to portray Trump as a Kremlin stooge.
 "Computer scientists have apparently uncovered a covert server linking the Trump Organization to a Russian-based bank," Hillary Clinton announced on Twitter.
 "It's time for Trump to answer serious questions about his ties to Russia."

 Clinton also shared a statement from her then-foreign policy advisor, Jake Sullivan.
 This "secret hotline", Sullivan claimed, "could be the most direct link yet between Donald Trump and Moscow" and "may be the key to unlocking the mystery of Trump’s ties to Russia."
 To Sullivan, "it certainly seems the Trump Organization felt it had something to hide."